f1nalspace/softgputests/softgpu_2025.50_report.md

 - Won't startup and will not show the setup tool
 - Setup tool crashes the VM

+### Need for Speed II Special Edition

+- Crashes with the typical memory access violation dialog

 ## v10

 - Uses VMware hardware compability 17.5.x